picturamundi/keyboard-layouts/README.md

 Restart your machine.

 Then install the layout by navigating to `System Settings > Keyboard > Keyboard layouts`.
-Click on the `+` button to add a new input source, then locate custom layouts in the `Others` category.
+Click on the `+` button to add a new input source, then locate custom layouts in the bottommost `Others` category.

 ## Dvorak International